-- Blood pressures taken during an acute inpatient stay or ED visit are excluded - A patient can self-report their most recent BP results during a telehealth or online visit - Statin Adherence- only looks at members who are prescribed a Statin medication.
-If Statin is not clinically recommended, a member has an allergic reaction, etc. then adherence will not be measured - EGFR/ACR- This measure looks at lab completion, results of the labs are not required for compliance
+- Blood pressures taken during an acute inpatient stay or ED visit are excluded. - A patient can self-report their most recent BP results during a telehealth or online visit. - Statin Adherence- only assesses members who are prescribed a Statin medication.
+If Statin is not clinically recommended, a member has an allergic reaction, etc. then adherence will not be measured. - EGFR/ACR- This measure looks at lab completion, results of the labs are not reviewed for compliance.

-Controlling High Blood Pressure Scoring: Higher is better
+Controlling High Blood Pressure